botpress/readme/docs/Learn/how-to-connect-a-bot-to-messaging-platforms/index.md

 ---
 title: How to connect a bot to messaging platforms
-excerpt: Use integrations to connect a bot to your messaging platorm.
+excerpt: Use integrations to connect a bot to your messaging platform.
 deprecated: false
 hidden: true
 metadata: